p-samuel/delphi-progress-bar/README.md

 ## ⌛ Concurrent Progress Bars

-Simplified implementation of concurrent progress bars for a console application.
+Simplified implementation of stacked progress bars for a console application.

 ``` pascal
 uses